flyitalyadsb/new_receivers_notifier/README.md

 To configure the tool, the following environment variables need to be set:

-- `CLIENTS_JSON`: Path to `clients.json`.
-- `UPDATE`: Determines the time interval (in seconds) the script waits between one execution and the next, effectively setting the frequency of checks.
 - `FROM`: Email address from which notifications will be sent.
 - `TO`: Email address to which notifications will be sent.
 - `SERVER`: SMTP server to be used to send the email.